LukasKnuth/lknuth.dev/content/writings/efficient_team.md

 {{< svg src="/efficient_team/cutting_scope.svg" caption="Perfect is the enemy of good" class="res-left" width="270px" >}}

-With all the scope cutting, some colleagues felt they where failing to deliver.
+With all the scope cutting, some colleagues felt they were failing to deliver.
 Cutting scope had previously been a last resort and doing it frequently felt like failing to deliver many times over.
 When a final result was achieved but didn't match what was envisioned in the shape or at the start of the project, these colleagues felt like the whole project was a failure.

 Worse yet, when these colleagues felt like _their_ project needed to cut scope, they would instead sacrifice tests, documentation or pairing for perceived speed gains in the hopes of avoiding it.
 We found that, at best, this reduced the quality of delivered software significantly; if it worked out to deliver anything substantial at all.